-By doing this you alert the credit card company who can put a stop on the card so no more transactions can happen.
+By doing this, you alert the credit card company and can stop the card so no more transactions can happen.

-It also protects the consumer from having to pay further if the credit card company doesn’t remove the charges.
+It also protects the consumer from paying further if the credit card company doesn’t remove the charges.

 Most will if you let them know.